If you've developed a promising transfer program, service, or research project, we want to know more!

-Proposals will be evaluated in a blind review process using the NISTS 2020 Proposal Evaluation Rubric, which includes the following broad categories:
+Proposals are due by 11:59 pm PST on Monday, August 31st.
+Final decisions will be announced on or around October 21, 2020.
+Proposals will be evaluated in a blind review process using the NISTS 2021 Proposal Evaluation Rubric, which includes the following broad categories:

 Detail & Organization: The proposal is thorough and well written; it is clear and organized; and it uses a professional tone and has proper grammar and spelling.

-Learning Outcomes: The proposal includes appropriate and real-world learning outcomes and adequately explains how those objectives will be met.
+Learning Outcomes: The proposal includes real-world learning outcomes and adequately explains how those objectives will be met.

 Significance & Applicability: The proposal is creative, timely, and noteworthy.
 The topic is relevant and important to the transfer field and is applicable to various institution types and sizes.

 Presenter Expertise: The proposal is based in theory, relevant research, and/or demonstrated best practices and includes assessment or outcome data.
-The presenter is qualified to lead the session and offers an important or unique perspective.
+Based on the information provided, the presenter seems qualified to lead the session and offers an important or unique perspective.
 If applicable, the session includes presenters from a variety of roles, disciplines, and institutions, offering a fair portrayal of the collaboration or partnership being discussed.

 Reviewers will assess proposals on their ability to promote general understanding, practical applicability, and skill development across a range of conference attendee experience levels.
 When drafting your proposal, please keep in mind that the review process is highly selective.
 Unfortunately, we receive many good proposals we cannot accept due to space limitations.

-All concurrent sessions are scheduled for 60 minutes.
-Presentations may vary, but a minimum of 10 minutes must be reserved for audience questions and answers.
-When submitting your proposal, you must designate your session as one of the following concurrent session types:
+When submitting your proposal, you must designate your session as one of the following concurrent session types.
+[Session Types]

 Educational Partner/Sponsor Session

-Poster presentations will be showcased during the Opening Reception on Wednesday, February 5, 2020, from 5:00-7:00 pm.
+Poster presentations will be showcased in a gallery format during the Opening Reception on Wednesday, February 24, 2021, from 5:00-7:00 pm.
 All posters will be displayed on a 4’ x 8’ bulletin board, and presenters will be expected to informally describe their ideas, report findings, and answer questions from a variety of conference participants.
-Most assessed initiatives or research studies are appropriate for a poster presentation, provided scalability and replicability are discussed.
-All poster presentations are strongly encouraged to provide handouts that summarize findings and/or highlight key takeaways.

 We believe it takes all of us intentionally working beyond silos to effectively support transfer students.
-When drafting your proposal, please align your pre-conference workshops, concurrent sessions, and poster presentations with at least one of the following session themes, which have been intentionally designed to encompass presentations that blur traditional boundaries between functional areas and across 2-year, 4-year, and blended institutional types.
+When drafting your proposal, please align your session with at least one of the following session themes, which are intentionally designed to blur traditional boundaries between functional areas and across 2-year, 4-year, and blended institutional types.
+[Session Themes]

 Curricular Alignment or Degree Pathways